dutchaug/devfest-2017/data/posts/2017-08-14-calling-all-papers.markdown

 Our team prepared a set of interesting topics in but if you have any cool idea you want to share not from this list, feel free to submit it as well.

 #### Android
-* New features in 'O'
+* New features in Oreo
 * Kotlin
 * RxJava
 * Data Binding